David LaGrand

-David LaGrand (born August 13, 1966) is an American politician, lawyer, and businessman who has been the mayor of Grand Rapids, Michigan, since January 2025.
+David LaGrand (born August 13, 1966) is an American lawyer, businessman, and politician serving as the mayor of Grand Rapids, Michigan since 2025.
 A member of the Democratic Party, he previously represented the 75th district in the Michigan House of Representatives from 2016 to 2023.

 Early life and education

 LaGrand attended Calvin College (now Calvin University) where he served as editor of the school news paper and graduated in 1988 with a degree in history.
 During college, LaGrand paid for his studies by running his own construction firm.
 LaGrand met his wife, Melissa, while they were both students at Calvin.

 He earned his J.D. degree from the University of Chicago Law School in 1992 before returning to Grand Rapids to begin work at Warner, Norcross & Judd.
 During this time, LaGrand and his wife, along with two college friends, formed Four Friends Coffee Shop in downtown Grand Rapids on Monroe Center.
 LaGrand left Warner Norcross to serve as an Assistant Kent County Prosecutor.